Admission - Acceptance of a candidate for enrollment.

 Elective - A subject or course which the student may choose as distinguished from courses that are required.

 Evening Classes - Any class beginning at 5:00 p.m. or later.

 FAFSA (Free Application for Federal Student Aid) - The first step in applying for federal financial assistance.
 Apply at www.fafsa.ed.gov and use school code 009910.

 Full-Time Student - A student who is enrolled for 12 semester hours of academic courses.
 A normal full-time load is 15 semester hours.

 Health Sciences Division - Massage Therapy, Medical Assisting, Nursing, Radiologic Technology, Surgical Technology, Physical Therapy, Computed Tomography (future program)

-Honor’s List - A honor awarded to students who have attained a GPA of 3.5 or higher during a semester in which a minimum of 6 hours of college level credits is completed.
+Honor’s List - A honor awarded to students who have attained a GPA of 3.5 or higher during a semester in which a minimum of 6 hours of college-level credits is completed.

 Humanities - An elective course that must be chosen to complete the humanities requirement for associate degree programs.

-Incomplete Grade - For a grade of Incomplete (I) to be requested a student must have completed at least 75% of required work in a course.
+Incomplete Grade - For a grade of Incomplete (I) to be requested a student must have completed at least 75% of the required work in a course.